last updated to ensure up-to-date information: April 2018

 AEP – Aeroparque Jorge Newberry Airport

 Aeroparque is the smaller airport reserved mainly for domestic travel.
 If you’re flying into AEP, count yourself lucky.
 Aeroparque is in Palermo on the Costanera Norte (on the river).
 Transportation is much cheaper than from Ezeiza, you’re already in town!
 There’s an official taxi line out front where you can grab a taxi straight to your hotel/Airbnb.
+If you’d prefer to have a driver waiting for you at arrivals, you can reserve one ahead of time here.

 Already being within the city center makes a taxi very affordable and the most convenient option.
 However if interested, Manuel Tienda Leon is also an option here.
 You can take their bus to their Puerto Madero terminal or connect to the international airport.